-In your Garden in December
+In your Garden in February

 Protect tender plants from frost by covering them with a non-plastic material when frost threatens.
 Keeping plantings well hydrated will help frost survival also.
 A turgid plant will recover from frost better than a dry plant.
 Should a frost damage your garden, don’t be tempted to prune off the damaged parts.
 They’ll help protect the plant from further damage should another frost occur.
 Trim these parts off later in the year when all risk of frost has past.